 A little background on me.
 I graduated from the University of Toronto in 2005, with a B.A. in English.
 I’ve been working with children for 20 years now, in various facets.
 Some of the highlights of my career include serving as head foreign teacher at Corem Language Institute in Busan, South Korea for 2 years.
 I taught English as a second language and assimilated the foreign teachers to their work and living environment.
 Prior to working in Asia, my experience in the role of floor supervisor at the Boys and Girls Clubs of Canada helped shape my path and brought out my interest in leading by example, quintessential for a teacher of a Montessori classroom.

 After returning from my travels in Asia, I attended Montessori Teachers College in Toronto, where I graduated as class representative and valedictorian.
 I worked as a Casa teacher for three years at Petite Maison Montessori, an accredited Montessori school, heading my own classroom and conducting the music program.
 I left PMM to pursue owning a Montessori establishment in downtown Toronto.
-I am co-founder and former co-owner of both Liberty Prep School and Liberty Prep Parliament, where I acted as supervisor, co-principal, and teacher for 3 years.
+I am co-founder and former co-owner of both Liberty Prep School and Liberty Prep Parliament, where I acted as supervisor, co-principal, and teacher for 4 years.

-The Montessori method is very near and dear to my heart, and I have found the perfect setting to offer an amazing course of learning.
+The Montessori method is very near and dear to my heart, and I have found the perfect setting to offer an amazing alternative of learning.
 Lodestar follows the child’s interests in detail, honouring the very core of the philosophy.